tampert/fe-developer-test/todo-vue3/README.md

 ```

+### Features

+- JS-framework vue3
+- CSS-Framework Vuetify3
+- UI-Kit Vuetify3

+- Add loading
+- Add error messaging
+- Add v-select to select an unique user_id

 ### Feedback

 There is a lot of room for interpretation.
 I think it is important for a developer to stay within the scope of the assignment.
 Since there is so much room for interpretation.
 I have a lot of questions about this wireframe. f.e.

-- should I build in routes?
+- Should I build in routes?
+F.e.
+If you click on a post
-- what happens if I use the checkbox for a certain user?
+- What happens if I toggle the checkbox for a certain user?
 I made it readonly
 - Am I allowed to change the status of the specific user?
-(Why is the endpoint not given)
+- What happens when the user reloads the page?
+Should the selected user_id be persistent?
 - etc.

+Since this is just a single-page dashboard I did not create any components.

-I also didn't need an access token for the API https://gorest.co.in the endpoints worked without it.
+I didn't need an access token for the API https://gorest.co.in the endpoints worked without the access token.

-In my current role I learned that I should leave as less room for assumptions as possible.
+In my current role, I learned that I should leave as less room for assumptions as possible.
 So I stick to the wireframe and try to develop only what is asked.

-For future assignments for applicants I would suggest that you add some more specific information.
+For future assignments for applicants, I would suggest that you add some more specific information.

+I have added a docker file. good to mention that hot reloading is not working for now.

+future improvements: add typescript

 ### docker